-FIGURE 1: OASDI TRUST FUND CASH FLOW (INCOME MINUS BENEFITS/EXPENSES)
+FIGURE 1: OASDITRUST FUND CASH FLOW (INCOME MINUS BENEFITS/EXPENSES)

-- Changes in demographic data and assumptions increased the fund ratio by 2 percentage points. - Changes in programmatic data and assumptions increased the fund ratio by 9 percentage points.
+- Moving the short-range estimate period forward one year reduced the fund ratio by 17 percentage points. - Changes in economic data and assumptions had no effect on the fund ratio. - Changes in legislation and regulations had no effect on the fund ratio. - Changes in demographic data and assumptions increased the fund ratio by 3 percentage points. - Changes in programmatic data and assumptions increased the fund ratio by 7 percentage points.